chowjl94/BE-csvviewer/readme.md

 - USER uploads file to s3 and gets storred in s3
 - Clinet will get the stored url and sign it
 - Signed url will then be loaded as csv and rendered on client
+- Did not deploy it on CSP

+# Consideration
+- Vite + React is fast and flexible for small projects
+- S3 is used as it is scalable and secure (although setting up requires an account)